-Blue wedding Flowers
+Blue Wedding Flowers

 Many of our brides have a shade of blue as part of their wedding color schemes.
-Whether that is Navy bridesmaid dresses or palest of blue linens, and they want to incorporate Blue flowers in their bridesmaid bouquets and reception flowers.
+Whether that is Navy bridesmaid dresses or the palest of blue linens, and they want to incorporate Blue flowers in their bridesmaid bouquets and reception flowers.

 There are only a handful of naturally blue flowers available to us for weddings and everyday work.
 Customers often want us to paint flowers blue because that was how old-fashioned florists handled getting blue flowers.
 I ALWAYS suggest using one of these beauties instead of the painted ones.